Sundwalltanner/Rust-Nonogram/README.md

 First, install Rust by following the directions found here: https://www.rust-lang.org/tools/install

-Once you've got Rust properly installed, clone this repository, navigate to its directly on your machine, and enter this into your terminal:
+Once you've got Rust properly installed, clone this repository, navigate to its directory on your machine, and enter this into your terminal:

 ```
 cargo run
 ```

 This will install the packages located in the ```Cargo.toml``` file, create an executable out of the files in the ```src``` folder, and execute it.
-It might take awhile to install the necessary packages.
+It might take a while to install the necessary packages.
 Piston is rather hefty.

 Once you've done all that, you're ready to learn how to play.

 ## Controls
 These are the default controls.
 They can be easily manipulated by the user, and there will soon be a menu where the user can change the keybindings from within the game.

-The mouse controls are really basic:
+The mouse controls are fairly basic:
 * ```Left Mouse Click``` - Fill box if clear.
 Clear box if not clear.
 Interact with buttons.
 * ```Right Mouse Click``` - Mark box if clear.
 Clear box if not clear.